tyohnn/ssota-canvas/CONTRIBUTING.md

 - How does this impact business metrics?

 #### 3. Solution Approach (Required)
-- Describe the technical implementation
+- **Technical Implementation**: Describe the specific changes made
-- Explain the design decisions
+- **Design Decisions**: Explain why certain approaches were chosen
-- Mention alternatives considered (if relevant)
+- **Alternatives**: Mention other options considered and why they were discarded

 #### 4. Impact (Required)
 Quantify the expected benefits: